-- Autism is almost 4 times more common among boys than among girls (CDC, 2018).
+- ASD is about 4.5 times more common among boys than among girls.

-- Studies in Asia, Europe, and North America have identified individuals with ASD with an average (CDC, 2018)
+- Studies in Asia, Europe, and North America have identified individuals with ASD with an average prevalence of between 1% and 2%.

 - Parents who have a child with ASD have a 2%–18% chance of having a second child who is also affected (CDC 2015).